-For 2015, The Whisky Exchange Whisky Show is moving to a new venue Old Billingsgate to the north of London Bridge.
-As ever, we will be offering a special premium tasting event in a venue of outstanding architectural interest.
+In 2015, The Whisky Exchange Whisky Show moved to a new venue Old Billingsgate to the north of London Bridge.
+As ever, we offer a special premium tasting event in a venue of outstanding architectural interest.

 There are other whisky-tasting events around the world, such as Whisky Live Paris and WhiskyFest New York, but what sets apart The Whisky Exchange Whisky Show is our range of Dream Drams, an unprecedented collection of ultra-premium whiskies, some of which retail for thousands of pounds.